bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d5.md

 --------------------------------------------------------------------------------------
 Term              Definition
 ---------------   --------------------------------------------------------------------
-Receiver          The client or device which interacts with the RadioTAG service
+Receiver          The device or user agent which interacts with the RadioTAG service

-Receiver account  A RadioTAG account associated only with a specific device or client,
+Receiver account  A RadioTAG account associated only with a specific device or user
-                  i.e. where a receiver has not been associated with a user account
+                  agent, i.e. where a receiver has not been associated with a user account

 Personal account  A RadioTAG account where a receiver has been associated with a user
                   account, and which can then be accessed from any receiver which has